schorlton/REUSE/README.md

 -z <command> = Compress outputted reads with alternate command, such as "bzip2"

--r = Maximum RAM usage (default: all available RAM)
+-r = Maximum RAM usage in MB (default: 400)

--p/--threads = Threads to use (default: available number of threads)
+-p/--threads = Number of threads to use (default: available number of threads)

 -l <log> = Log file